This is a brief explanation of some of the terms used in company restructuring and insolvency matters.

 A prescribed form that must be completed by creditors or shareholders to appoint a proxy for a creditors’ or shareholders’ meeting.

-A liquidator, voluntary administrator, deed administrator, ASIC or a person authorised by ASIC to do so can apply to the court to question an externally administered company’s directors or any other person who may be able to give information about the affairs of the company.
+A liquidator, voluntary administrator, deed administrator, or a person authorised by the regulator can apply to the court to question an externally administered company’s directors or any other person who may be able to give information about the affairs of the company.

 Convert assets into cash, often by selling them.